Digital Resources: Chilean History

 In terms of accessibility, this website exhibits the complicated relationship between aesthetics and ease of use.
 MMDH is the only website included in this resource analysis that features an accessibility panel so users can make certain real-time adjustments.
 The accessibility pop-up, located on the left side of the home page, contains four options that allow users to invert page colors and provides three text magnification options.
 Unfortunately, though visually pleasing, the interactive exhibits discussed below in further detail, are not user-friendly for screen reader software when tested for both Macs and PCs.
 These design flaws limit the reach of the interactive exhibits to potential users.

-Cantos Cautivos developed as an interactive part of Dr. Katia Chornik’s dissertation project, which examines the relationship between captivity, music, and memory of prisoners detained by the Pinochet regime.
-This digital resource represents the possibilities of scholarly research coupled with institutional collaboration, as Dr. Chornik partnered with Chile’s Museo de la Memoria y Derechos Humanos.
-The website offers Spanish and English translations, including the project information and song lyrics.
-All linked videos feature the songs in Spanish.
+Cantos Cautivos developed as an interactive part of Dr. Katia Chornik’s research project funded by the Leverhulme Trust, which examines the relationship between captivity, music, and memory of prisoners detained by the Pinochet regime.
+This digital resource exemplifies the possibilities of scholarly research coupled with institutional collaboration, as Dr. Chornik first developed it in collaboration with Chile’s Museo de la Memoria y Derechos Humanos.
+The website offers Spanish and English versions, including project information and song lyrics.
 From the homepage, users can easily navigate to the rest of the site.
-Headers at the top include a link to return to the homepage, an “about” section, the songs remembered, frequently asked questions, press, links, relevant links, social media, and a place for people to share their experiences with music during their time as detainees in Chilean political detention centers.
+Users navigate the website via the drop-down menu in the upper left-hand corner.
+The menu includes nine tabs: homepage, about the project, testimonies, victims remembered, detention centers, share your memories, frequently asked questions (FAQ), press, bibliography and related projects, and a contact button.

-This site may prove especially useful for ethnomusicologists or other researchers focusing on music, sound, and memory.
-In the classroom, this resource would serve as a useful tool to introduce students to Chilean history, music, and culture.
-Available selections range from popular Chilean folk songs and hymns to adaptations of popular international songs.
-Song publications range from the first entry on December 2, 2014 through the most recent entry from January 13, 2018.15 The ongoing process reveals participant interest and entreats users to return to stay updated with the ever-growing song and testimonial library.
-Currently, four different versions of the Chile’s “Himno nacional,” the national anthem, are published on the site.16 Although the individuals providing testimony were detained in different camps and the events took place at different times, their experiences overlap.
-These testimonies reveal four different accounts of how the national anthem served as both a tool of the military against those detained, but also as a means of subverting official authority.
+Cantos Cautivos serves as a sonic living-museum and offers essential content for survivors, researchers, and teachers.
+The site encourages the sonic exploration of the Pinochet regime.
+Coupled with the music works, the testimonies, survivor biographies, and detention center details encourage critical analysis of the Pinochet regime on detainees.
+History, political science, music, and human rights serve as just a few examples of scholarly areas that would benefit from using this source.
+In the classroom, this resource would serve as a useful tool to introduce students to topics including Chilean history, culture, music, and human rights.
+The current songs span the globe including, but not limited to Chilean folk songs, hymns, Mexican corridos, and popular international songs.
+The testimonial and song publications began with the first entry on December 2, 2014 with the constant addition of new content.15 The ongoing process reveals participant interest and entreats users to return in order to stay updated with the ever-growing song and testimonial library.
+The tag feature allows users to explore individual stories and find connections that speak to the collective experience.
+Currently, four different versions of the Chile’s “Himno nacional,” the national anthem, are published on the site.16 Although the witnesses were detained in different centers at different times, their experiences overlap.
+Furthermore, their testimonies reveal that the national anthem served not only as a tool of the military against those detained, but also as a means of subverting official authority.